Julian/regret/docs/what-you-can-deprecate.rst

 There are various scenarios in which a callable's signature may require deprecation.

-:mod:`regret` can help deprecate a parameter (argument) which previously was required and which now is to be removed.
+:ref:`regret` can help deprecate a parameter (argument) which previously was required and which now is to be removed.

 Consider again our ``greeting`` function, but where we have decided to